wolf31o2/spark-build/README.md

 ### Package
-Whatever spark distribution is chosen, it must have its own CLI built as well as a docker image that will contain the distribution for injection into the package template.
+The above distribution needs to be bundled into a docker image and paried with a CLI in order to complete the package.

 ```bash
 make cli